bloatless/php-websocket/README.md

 ## Installation

 Clone or download the repository to your server.
+The package is also installable via composer running the following
+command:

+`composer require bloatless/php-websocket`

 ### Requirements